A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Commercial LLM Pricing Models

 \section{Commercial LLM Pricing Models}

-The API subscription model charges based on the number of tokens processed (input and output), suitable for integrating LLM capabilities into custom applications.
-Costs can vary dramatically depending on usage patterns, batch processing, and model selection.
-We provide detailed cost breakdowns and usage scenarios in Table\ref{tab:api-pricing}.
+The API subscription model charges per processed token (input and output), making it suitable for integrating LLMs into custom applications.
+Costs vary by usage, batching, and model choice.
+Detailed breakdowns appear in Table~\ref{tab:benchmark}.